 “This is a complex scope of work and route to be undertaken,” explained Project Manager Matt Thomson.
 “We are really pleased to be involved in a project of this scale.
 It really showcases how we brought together different expertise within the Group to achieve the safe and successful completion of every stage.”

-“Our new tower clamps allowed us to overcome the large diameters of the tower sections and reduce the travelling height to pass under the restrictions on route.
-Combined with the tower crane, our equipment and methodology has driven project efficiency”.
+“Our new tower clamps allowed us to overcome the large diameters of the tower sections and reduce the traveling height to pass under the restrictions on the route.
+Combined with the tower crane, our equipment and methodology have driven project efficiency”.